pablomm/nachotron-voice/README.md

 * [Poem generated using ChatGPT and read by Nachotron :point_left:](https://github.com/pablomm/nachotron-voice/raw/main/docs/nachotron_chatgpt_poem.mp3)
 * [*Esclavos del destino* sung by Nachotron :point_left:](https://github.com/pablomm/nachotron-voice/raw/main/docs/nachotron_esclavos_del_destino.mp3)

-A presentation for the course 'Deep Learning for Audio Signal Processing' that describes the project can be found here in [PDF](docs/presentation_DLASP.pdf) or [PowerPoint](docs/presentation_DLASP.pptx) format.

 For the project, we generated a dataset of Nach's voice, transcribing their discography with Whisper, and using Demucs to separate the voice from the music.
 Then we trained a TTS model using a CoquiTTS model as the base, and had fun generating new songs with the model.
+A presentation for the course 'Deep Learning for Audio Signal Processing' that describes the project can be found here in [PDF](docs/presentation_DLASP.pdf) or [PowerPoint](docs/presentation_DLASP.pptx) format.

+## Code

 All the project work was done using Colab, with the following notebooks: